Alzheimer’s and Mindful Caregiving: Nurturing Yourself Whilst Caring for Others

 • Carers should make self-care a priority and seek practical assistance and emotional support to avoid becoming overwhelmed.

-• Employing techniques, like using plain language, maintaining a composed manner, and utilising visual aids, can improve interactions between carers and patients.
+• Employing effective communication techniques, like using plain language, maintaining a composed manner, and utilising visual aids, can improve interactions between carers and patients.

 Understanding Alzheimer’s Disease and its Impact on Carers